bitnami/containers/bitnami/laravel/README.md

 The Bitnami team will review any PR that is created, feel free to create a PR if you find any issue or want to implement a new feature.

-New versions and releases cadence are not going to be affected.
+New versions and release cadence are not going to be affected.
 Once a new version is released in the upstream project, the Bitnami container image will be updated to use the latest version, supporting the different branches supported by the upstream project as usual.

 ## License